 Table of Contents

 At first, it might seem like content marketing and the financial services industry don’t quite make a good match.
 But that’s not true.
 Instead, many leading financial institutions use content marketing as an important part of their overall business strategies.
-Whether you work for a bank or credit union or other business in the financial industry, you’ll want to learn why this form of marketing is so important.
+Whether you work for a bank or credit union or other business in the finance industry, you’ll want to learn why financial content marketing is so important.

 Great content attracts audiences